openebs-archive/openebs-docs/docs/ugcstor.md

    standard (default)          kubernetes.io/gce-pd
    ```

-   Perform the following command to get the details of corresponding StorageClass which is used for creating of corresponding cStor volume :
+   Perform the following command to get the details of corresponding StorageClass which is used for creating the corresponding cStor volume :

    ```
    kubectl get sc openebs-sc-cstor -o yaml